TerryPei/TerryPei.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Terry Pei 😊, a PhD student at the University of Sydney.
+I am Terry Pei 😊, a PhD student at the University of Sydney, supervised by Professor Chang Xu.
 I major in deep learning at the school of computer science.

 <!-- **Skills Mastery**: Python, SQL, Git, Latex, Markdown, Google Cloud Platform, Jupyter, Pytorch, Numpy, Matplotlib, C/C++, Scrapy, Flask. -->

-**Specialized Field**: Data-centric LLMs with downstream applications.
+**Specialized Field**: LLMs with downstream applications.
 I also have rich experience on  NLP and CV during the industry internship.

-**Recent Work**: Update the AI search engine.
+**Recent Work**: EfficientMamba

 ## Projects